About the Army Alpha Forms 7, 8, 9

 Yoakum, C. S. & Yerkes, R. M. (1920).
 Army Mental Tests.
 Forms 7-9 reproduced on pages 222-244.

 This work is in the public domain in the United States.
-Read it on Internet Archive: https://archive.org/details/armymentaltests00yoak.
+Read it on Internet Archive: view it on the Internet Archive.